SunmilikeSueMe/Apprenticeship_Capstone/README.md

 # **Business Understanding**
 Online shoppers lose money, time, and personal identifiable information to malicious websites because they are often unable to differentiate between a legitimate website and a phishing site.
-Cybercrimes have become rampart due to the increase in data value, "it revealed that the share of phishing sites detected using HTTPS increased from 32% in 2021 to over 49% last year – a rise of nearly 56%" (InfoSecurity Group).
+Cybercrimes have become rampart due to the increase in data value, a recent study "revealed that the share of phishing sites detected using HTTPS increased from 32% in 2021 to over 49% last year – a rise of nearly 56%" (InfoSecurity Group).
 The model built within this project can be adopted across different industries; however, this project is geared to the retail/e-commerce industry and would be useful for vulnerable consumers to protect themselves from cybercrimes.

  ![image](https://user-images.githubusercontent.com/115121410/230516995-1beb54ed-dc32-42e5-b015-5f7c56ef1261.png)

 # **Data Understanding**
 This project uses data sourced from Phish Tank, Open Phish, Alexa and Yandex to build a model that classifies websites as legitimate or as phishing websites.
 Data was downloaded from Kaggle, an online platform for data scientists.
 Kaggle sourced the dataset originally from Engineering Application of Artificial Intelligence, an academic journal.
-Dataset was constructed in May 2020 The data used for this project is from the latest dataset publication in July 2021
+Dataset was constructed in May 2020, the dataset used for this project is from the latest dataset publication in July 2021

 The dataset contains information of 11430 URLs from both phishing and legitimate websites.
-The data came with 87 columns extracted from the websites page content, structure and URL syntax The dataset is balanced, i.e., it contains 50% phishing and 50% legitimate URLs.
+The data came with 89 columns extracted from the websites page content, structure and URL syntax The dataset is balanced, i.e., it contains 50% phishing and 50% legitimate URLs.
 Some of the features in the dataset include domain age, WHOIS registered domain, page rank, ratio internal /external redirection, page rank (from open PageRank) among others.

 # **Modelling and Evaluation**
 The folowing models where usd for the website classifiation problem: